Table of Contents

 How to use CBD Oil For Pain?

 Cannabidiol or CBD, as it’s more commonly known has grown in popularity over the last few years.
 But it doesn’t come as a surprise, since CBD is one of the most versatile substances and also one of the safest available.
 Unlike its sibling tetrahydrocannabinol or THC, which is the active component in marijuana, CBD doesn’t have a psychoactive effect, that is, not produce a high.
-One of the most popular uses for CBD oil is to relieve pain, but sometimes we just don’t know how to use CBD oil for pain.
+One of the most popular uses of CBD oil is to relieve pain, but sometimes we just don’t know how to use CBD oil for pain.

 What Is CBD Oil?

 To begin with, in simple terms, CBD oil is a highly concentrated compound primarily containing cannabidiol.
-The way of making CBD oil is to extract this cannabidiol or CBD from the cannabis sativa plants and then mixing it with a carrier oil, usually coconut oil or hemp seed oil.
+The way of making CBD oil is to extract this cannabidiol or CBD from the cannabis Sativa plants and then mixing it with a carrier oil, usually coconut oil or hemp seed oil.

-Many of the studies conducted on CBD are focused on the potential effects and benefits of CBD on a wide array of health conditions, both physical and mental, like stress and anxiety relief, acne treatment or even palliative cancer care to counteract the harsh effects of cancer treatment.
+Many of the studies conducted on CBD are focused on the potential effects and benefits of CBD on a wide array of health conditions, both physical and mental, like stress and anxiety relief, acne treatment, or even palliative cancer care to counteract the harsh effects of cancer treatment.
 Results have been promising, but right now we will focus on the use of CBD for pain relief and how to use CBD oil for pain.

 How Can We Differentiate A CBD Oil From A CBD Tincture?

 If you want to treat your painful condition with CBD, you must know that the most popular ways of doing it are either through CBD oil itself, which can be taken orally, either sublingually or in capsules, but you can also use them in a vaper.
-CBD tinctures, on the other hand, are made by mixing the cannabis extract with alcohol.
-Usually, the flavor is enhanced with oils like citrus flavored oils.
+CBD tinctures, on the other hand, are made by mixing cannabis extract with alcohol.
+Usually, the flavor is enhanced with oils like citrus-flavored oils.